By Jen Astion

 The American Red Cross is responding to mental health issues created by the coronavirus epidemic with a new Psychological First Aid online training, community outreach and online resources.

 The new Psychological First Aid training explores specific concerns created by the COVID-19 crisis.
 In addition to guidance on helping people in a disaster, this course covers the pandemic’s impact on children, family members of essential workers, economic uncertainty, and disruptions in the workplace.
-The training is free, available online, and takes about an hour to complete.

 “I strongly value Psychological First Aid for everyone,” said Dan Mosley, American Red Cross, Disaster Mental Health (DMH) Manager.
 “I have been a long-time fan of Psychological First Aid as a means to empower each of us to use existing skills in supporting everyone with whom we come in contact.
 Offering comfort by being a good listener helps validate each other’s thoughts and feelings and value as a person,” he explained.